OrganicDreamer/connect4/README.md

 pip install pygame

-2. Navigate to this directory and run main script.
+2. To play, navigate to this directory and run main script.
 From command line:

 python playConnect4.py

+3. Alternatively open this directory with your favourite IDE with the latest Python interpreter and run playConnect4.py